Wednesday, February 19, 2025

 For the clergy, records have survived of two monk-bishops, Ss Fulgentius (North Africa) and Caesarius (Provence) requiring their clergy to attend (monastic) Matins.

 The same trend also seems to have penetrated Rome, as the mid-sixth century Liber Diurnis includes a promise formula for bishops, the Cautio Episcopi, requiring them and their clergy to celebrate Matins in Church.
+Indeed, there is a typically oblique reference that may be to this new obligation in the Liber Pontificalis: Pope Hormisdas (514 - 523) is said to have 'taught the clergy the psalms'.

 A secular Office?

-One possibility is that they were only required to say a fairly abbreviated version of the hour, and the description of what was required in the Cautio Episcopi can be read as consistent with this (but see the appendix below), but that then begs the question of how the Roman secular Office as we know it, with its eighteen psalm Sunday Vigil and twelve psalms a day norm, emerged (presumably the reason the liturgists have generally ignored it).
+One possibility is that the clergy were only required to say a fairly abbreviated version of the hour, and the description of what was required in the Cautio Episcopi can be read as consistent with this (but see the appendix below), but that then begs the question of how the Roman secular Office as we know it, with its eighteen psalm Sunday Vigil and twelve psalms a day norm, emerged (presumably the reason the liturgists have generally ignored it).

 Implications for the responsories